Visan1/portfolio/README.md

 - Utilized data analysis and visualization tools (Excel, Power BI) to streamline quality assurance tasks, reducing analysis time from 1.5 hours to 20 minutes and resulting in weekly cost savings of $10,000+.
 - Managed large datasets of quality control data points, identifying data trends and flagging any production issues in real time.
 - Enabled senior leadership to make data-driven decision making through detailed reports and visualizations, showcasing key metrics such as production efficiency, waste reduction, product defects, and hold rates.
-- Ensured data accuracy by verifying analytical results using ERP systems (Macola, J.D.
+- Ensured data accuracy by verifying analytical results in ERP systems (Macola, J.D.
 Edwards), approving approximately $1 million of finished products monthly.
 - Advanced to Team Lead technician while working with a QA team of 5 collecting, cleaning, and analyzing production data from over 6 production lines to optimize workflow efficiency and ensure product quality compliance.
 - Worked with R&D and Sales department on over 7 new product formulations for companies such as Sysco, McDonalds, Subway, and GFS.